CDCgov/PyRenew/model/docs/example-with-datasets.md

 from pyrenew.model import HospitalizationsModel
 ```

-    /mnt/c/Users/xrd4/Documents/repos/msr/model/.venv/lib/python3.10/site-packages/tqdm/auto.py:21: TqdmWarning: IProgress not found.
-Please update jupyter and ipywidgets.
-See https://ipywidgets.readthedocs.io/en/stable/user_install.html
-      from .autonotebook import tqdm as notebook_tqdm
-    An NVIDIA GPU may be present on this machine, but a CUDA-enabled jaxlib is not installed.
-Falling back to cpu.

 ## Model definition

 In this section we provide the formal definition of the model.
 The